Tomboy and the Champ

 Tomboy and the Champ is a 1961 American Western film directed by Francis D. Lyon and starring Candy Moore, Ben Johnson, and Jesse White.

 Plot

-A young girl in Texas is stricken with polio and it is caring for her pet calf that keeps her strong.
+A young girl in Texas is stricken with polio, and caring for her pet calf keeps her strong.
 She enters the calf in the Chicago International Exposition.
-The calf wins but the girl discovers that her cow will be auctioned off for a slaughterhouse.
-A good natured meat packer intervenes, and the girl and the calf are reunited.
+The calf wins but the girl discovers her cow will be auctioned off for a slaughterhouse.
+A good-natured meat packer intervenes, and girl and calf are reunited.